wp-plugins/custom-settings/readme.txt

 == Description ==

-WordPress Custom Settings enables you to save your custom settings like social media links some html block a small text line upload a logo and file etc easily it gives you a options to create sections for categorization of your fields you can edit delete your sections also give you a interface to add multiple fields and manage them.you can call all the fields using shortcode as well
+WordPress Custom Settings enables you to save your custom settings like social media links some html block a small text line upload a logo and file etc.To minimal use of widgets it gives you a options to create sections for categorization of your fields you can edit delete your sections also give you a interface to add multiple fields and manage them.you can call all the fields using shortcode as well

 Major features in WordPress Custom Settings include: